hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/103__shrImallalitAlAlitaH.md

 >> But, it will be better if you could present your present understanding of
 >> three adhikaraNa-s and the problems you are facing.
 >> Then I will be able to help you understand the parts which are tricky or
->> unfamiliar.​
+>> unfamiliar.
 >>
 >
 > Here is what I understand:
 >
 >    - All karmas given as vidhis in the Shruti have a result,
 >
-> ​​First you will have to correct your wording, which will come out from understanding of correct usage.
+> First you will have to correct your wording, which will come out from understanding of correct usage.
 I'll correct the first part of sentence as:
-All karma-s prescribed by vidhivAkya-s​.
+All karma-s prescribed by vidhivAkya-s.
 Why?
 Because karma is not same as vidhi. karma is dhAtvartha, i.e. yAga, homa, etc.